nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_design.md

  - Medication
  - Medication Statement
  - Medication Request
+ - Encounter
+ - Immunization
+ - ProblemHeader
  - Observation
- - Specimen
- - DiagnosticReport
- - ProcedureRequest
  - Administrative profiles to support the above, as defined by the [Foundations capability pack](foundations.html)

 {% include roadmap.html content="The scope of the capability is under review and clinical items such as Immunisations are likely to be included at a later stage." %}